 Being well practiced in crawling though my own dark has made me a knowledgeable and compassionate companion as I meet folks in their various hard times.
 Now there is natural getting myself out of the way enough for our spirits to get together, opening into some seriously beneficial spaces, such is this shamanic sharing.

-Sweetly along the way hundreds of animals and birds have come to be, out of the norm, in-my-face close, joining in life’s celebration and to encourage the path nature has been offering.
+Sweetly along the way hundreds of animals and birds have come to be, out of the norm, in-my-face close, joining in life’s celebration and dropping messages to encourage the path nature has been offering.

 Living this wild way since leaving my family home, the weeks and months that I've pilgrimage camped alone have totaled well more than ten years by now.
 This is one of the reasons why after I'd been a few years with the Andean mountain spirits they got together with the spirits of my northern Rockies and declared that the pilgrimage had remained true.
 The Kallawaya Papa Pablo told me that the beloved spirits of many land places were saying that I could be brought into the shaman's lineage.
 But at such a time, this time of endings.
 Perhaps then nature herself is then forming the next beginnings (and still we wait to see where all this is going).
 Whew, though that's a thought just when we appear to be at the edge of global cataclysmic climate change.
 Ah, just now while writing this five vultures arrived in the near sky with some sort of agreement.